Good News Is Not a Sufficient Condition for Motivated Reasoning: Introduction

-The rest of the paper proceeds as follows: \Cref{theory-design} discusses the main theory and experimental design that identifies motivated reasoning, adapted from \textcite{T-WP}. \Cref{data} discusses the data. \Cref{results-main} presents the main experimental results. \Cref{discussion} discusses interpretations of the main experiment and presents survey evidence about what people expect about others' behavior and utility. \Cref{conclusion} concludes and proposes directions for future work.
-The appendices provide a table that is omitted from the main text, and list the exact questions and pages that subjects see.
+The rest of the paper proceeds as follows: \Cref{theory-design} discusses the experimental design and details. \Cref{results-main} presents the main results. \Cref{discussion} discusses interpretations of the results and presents the survey evidence. \Cref{conclusion} concludes and proposes directions for future work.
+The appendices provide additional results and show the exact questions and pages that participants see.